BenMorel/LanguageLayer/README.md

 }
 ```

-If the exception was caused by an HTTP error, you can inspect the underlying `GuzzleException`
+If the exception was caused by an HTTP error, you can inspect the underlying [Guzzle](http://docs.guzzlephp.org) exception
 by calling `$exception->getPrevious()` if needed.

 If the exception was caused by an error returned by the LanguageLayer API itself, you can inspect it,